Luke 2:14—Peace on Earth to Those with Whom God Is Pleased

 From the original words used by the angels, peace is assured only to those pleasing to God, who are the objects of His good pleasure, the ones who delight God and thus receive God’s kindness.
 Those are the ones on whom His favor rests.

 The subject of peace comes up frequently around Christmastime.
 And often the message of the angels in Luke 2 is taken as a call for men and women to all be at peace with one another.
 But the angel did not call for world peace, nor peace between neighbors…The angels said peace will be among men with whom God is pleased.
 With whom is God pleased?
 Those who have placed their faith in His Son.
-We know…that God is not pleased with all men, in fact, all of mankind is in open rebellion against God.
+We know that God is not pleased with all men, in fact, all of mankind is in open rebellion against God.
 Only those who have placed faith in Jesus have found His peace.John Newton, Advent, a Daily Christmas Devotional

-It’s all about what God is doing, not about human will.
+It is all about what God is doing, not about human will.
 This is the good news.
 God came to earth to live as a human being, die for our sins, and rise again so that God could offer us His grace—His favor—wrapped up in the gospel.
 We receive this grace—God’s favor—by faith in His Son Jesus Christ.
 We receive deliverance as a result of our faith in Christ.
-The deliverance is not from enemies on all sides; it is from the greatest enemy SIN and its greatest consequence—death.
-Believe in Jesus, commit your life to Him rather than to your own way of living, and God will be pleased with you, His favor will rest on you.
-You will receive deliverance from sin and death.
-This is the Good News!
+The deliverance is not from enemies on all sides.
+The deliverance is from the greatest enemy—SIN—and its greatest consequence—death.
+The gospel is God’s cure for our fatal sin disease!

-We have peace with God because of our relationship with Christ, and we can have peace with each other as we let the peace of Christ rule in our hearts (Col. 3:15).
+We have peace with God because of our relationship with Christ, and we can have peace with each other as we let the peace of Christ rule in our hearts (Colossians 3:15).
 It is because of Christ that we can live in peace with one another.

 - Heartbreak to Hope: Good News from Mark Bible Study (read online)

-Heartbreak to Hope: Good News from Mark Bible Study (download pdf)
+- Heartbreak to Hope: Good News from Mark Bible Study (download pdf)

 - The Gifts of Christmas That Last Forever